9 Mistakes To Avoid While Optimizing Your Site For Mobile Devices

 Avoid Lengthy Forms

 Websites often contain lengthy registration forms.
 Those are easier to fill on a desktop but on mobile, a user needs to scroll a lot and while doing so, they may get confused or lose track.
 The frustration increases when something goes amiss and they have to scroll up again to correct it.
 Avoid these tedious jobs and provide easy forms that do not require that much information from the user.
 Making their job easier will increase your website’s mobile-friendliness.

 As per the above-stated statistics published by GS.statcounter, Chrome, Safari, UC Browser, Samsung Internet and Opera are the most used mobile browsers.
 You must ensure that all the features of your website work properly in those browsers and there are no breakage or rendering issues.
 Test your website runs seamlessly across all major browsers using cloud based testing platforms like Lambdatest to ensure that your site is cross browser compatible.

 Take Feedback from Users

-Include a Feedback section in your website where users can enter their suggestions regarding further optimization of your site and whether there is any need for improvement.
+Include a Feedback section on your website where users can enter their suggestions regarding further optimization of your site on the mobile device and whether there is any need for improvement.
 Concentrate on each and every feedback and no matter how minor the issue is, fix it immediately.
 Usability testing is a key factor behind a website’s success.
 So, always pay heed to the suggestions provided by end users.

 Apart from these, make sure that your site has a cool landing page with carousels and CTAs that makes a user curious enough to explore what is inside.
 That’s all from our side.
 Enjoy developing your site and make sure no such major mistake and you will soon notice a considerable growth in your site’s internet traffic.